 The council will convene to hear and discuss the following:

-1. Presentations made by conservation experts and officials;
+1. Presentations made by conservation and sport hunting experts and government officials,

 If you plan to attend this meeting, you must register by close of business on the date listed in Public Input.
 Please submit your name, time of arrival, email address, and phone number to the Policy Advisor for International Affairs (see FOR FURTHER INFORMATION CONTACT).
 Space is limited and requests to attend will be accommodated in the order they are received.